LoopringSecondary/loopring.io.website/public/markdown/wallet_fees_en.md

 - [2] The minimal amount for fast withdrawal is $5,000
 - [3] Waived for the first operation or when this tx is approved with an on-chain hash.
 - [4] Actual fee amount will be calculated using the realtime gas-price and fee token's ETH price.
+- [5] AMM exit fees will be changed to after Feb 20th.

 Many of the above fee settings depends on the price of Ether.
 Loopring will adjust fee parameters if necessary.